Bread Dad

 Home

-Easy Banana Nut Bread (Walnut Banana Bread)
+Easy Banana Nut Bread (Walnut) + Video

 This easy banana nut bread recipe is nutty & delicious!
 Walnut banana bread is a classic treat and great for breakfast or a snack.
-This recipe is easy to make and only uses a few simple ingredients.
-Of course, the key ingredients are RIPE bananas and chopped walnuts.
-If you have a nut-loving family, they will really enjoy this walnut banana bread.
-In addition, beyond their great taste, people like to eat walnuts due to their high omega-3 content.
+My recipe is easy to make, super moist and uses only simple ingredients.
+Of course, the key ingredients are lots of RIPE bananas and chopped walnuts.

 Easy Banana Nut Bread – Straight from the Oven